 – Fixed focus.

 These are the only type of cameras that allow you to take full-circle pictures and videos.
 360-degree cameras can make impressing panoramic views that may provide an increased sense of realism.
-Maybe you can also use them to contribute to Google Street View, who knows.
+Maybe you can also use them to contribute to Google Street View.

-If you are considering using a 360-degree camera in your trekking adventure, it is worth knowing that, while it is a very good option for panoramic shots, this type of camera can only be used for digital viewing.
+If you are considering taking a 360-degree camera when traveling, it is worth knowing that, while it is a very good option for panoramic shots, this type of camera can only be used for digital viewing.
 On the other hand, 360-degree cameras, just as action cameras, can be mounted on many types of surfaces and can provide panoramic views that are otherwise difficult to capture with other devices.
 Personally, I would bring a 360-degree camera on a trekking day along with another type of camera, most likely a mirrorless or DSLR camera.

 The main advantages of the 360-degree cameras: